 In his first year as Superintendent, Mr. Manuel earned his fair share of accolades from the State.
 Named one of twelve Exemplary Districts in Tennessee, other school districts are looking to Germantown Municipal Schools for ideas and guidance.
 With two 2015 state-named Reward Schools performing in the top 15% for performance on standardized tests, Germantown Municipal Schools was also proud to announce that the district earned the highest ACT average for the entire State of Tennessee in its first year.
 Mr. Manuel and his staff deliver frequent presentations across the State as to how the District has pulled off such successes in such a short time.

-Looking forward to what the second and many more consecutive years will bring, Mr. Manuel continues to further the vision of transforming Germantown Municipal Schools into a top performing, world-class school system.
+Looking forward to what the years will bring, Mr. Manuel continues to further the vision of transforming Germantown Municipal Schools into a top performing, world-class school system.